Cochabamba Bolivia Travel Guide

 Always clarify the currency for quoted prices (Bolivianos - BOB or USD) to avoid misunderstandings.

-Ideal for value and social atmosphere.
+Ideal for affordability and social atmosphere.

 Balance of quality, comfort, and price.